schmidt1024/angular-beginners-workshop/README.md

 ...
 ```

-If you have used the cli for generating the component comes with following basic code.
+If you have used the cli for generating the component it comes with following basic setup.

 ```typescript
 // movie-detail.component.ts